 Branch.io is most popular for helping users create deep links within their apps.
 These links can then be used to directly market specific app content to users and even attract new ones.

 Deep links simply refer to URLs which direct to a specific section of a mobile app.
-Let’s assume your app company has a pharmacy app in the market.
+Let’s assume your app company is about to develop a pharmacy app in the market.
 You’re about to launch a new sales campaign and want your regular engagers to participate in the sales campaign.

 To find the products on sale, your app users will have to open the app and find the specific area of the app where the products for sale are.